 Sports Medicine Surgery for the Shoulder, Elbow, Wrist and Hand

-If you have a sports injury or other orthopedic condition affecting your hands or upper extremities, you may have tried medications, injections or physical therapy to relieve your pain.
+If you have a sports injury or other orthopaedic condition affecting your hands or upper extremities, you may have tried medications, injections or physical therapy to relieve your pain.
 If these measures have not provided sufficient relief, you may need a surgical procedure.

-Orthopedic Sports Medicine Surgery for the Shoulder, Elbow, Wrist and Hand
+Orthopaedic Sports Medicine Surgery for the Shoulder, Elbow, Wrist and Hand

-At Memorial Sports Medicine Center, you’ll find:
+At Memorial Orthopaedic Surgery & Sports Medicine Center, you’ll find:

 - Precise diagnosis: We use advanced imaging technologies to help diagnose injuries and conditions and guide your treatment.
 We offer X-ray and mini-fluoroscopy (live X-ray, like a video) right in our office.
 Other imaging such as MRI and CT is available through Memorial Healthcare System.